 Five-star resorts in the form of overwater bungalows line the eastern islets and are perfectly placed to catch the sunset over Mout Otemanu.
 Granted, if you’re travelling by superyacht you won’t be in need of accommodation, but the gourmet dining and spa facilities are worth stepping ashore for.

 Believed to be the original birthplace of Polynesia, Raiatea – translated as ‘faraway heaven’ – is rich with cultural and historical significance.
-Ancient myths and hidden temples pervade the island, and those who visit often report it radiates a mysterious, hard-to-pinpoint energy.
+Ancient myths permeate this temple-clad island and those who visit often report the presence of a mysterious, hard-to-pinpoint energy.

-It is home to Marae Taputapuatea, once the most important traditional temples in Polynesia made up of a sprawling complex of ancient stone carvings, wooden sculptures and charred volcanic rock.
+Raiatea is home to Marae Taputapuatea, one of the most important traditional temples in Polynesia made up of a sprawling complex of ancient stone carvings, wooden sculptures and charred volcanic rock.
 Now a UNESCO World Heritage Site, the sacred attraction is located on the south-eastern edge of the island’s lagoon and is a must-see on a French Polynesia yacht charter.

 The island is also favoured among those in search of some peace and quiet as the lack of beaches keep the tourists away.
 But who needs a beach when you're travelling by superyacht and can anchor against an awe-striking backdrop of foreboding mountains rising out of a glittering turquoise lagoon.